Residence Life Frequently Asked Questions

 Can I see my room before moving in?

 Many of our rooms are in use during the summer for the pre-college program, other academic programs, maintenance and upkeep; therefore rooms are not available for viewing or measuring prior to check in.
-The Residence Life Office is located within the Commons "show room" and is available during campus tours as a model for what the typical room will resemble.

 Why did I get a double when I requested a single?

 Single bedrooms are limited and are first come, first served based on the date your application and deposit is received.
 Please do NOT call the Residence Life Office requesting a single bedroom.
 If you requested a single bedroom on your application, you are placed on this first come, first serve list.